marcopernpruner/eudi-wallet-it-docs/docs/en/e-service-pdnd.rst

       - A digital signature algorithm identifier.
       - [:rfc:`7515`]
     * - **kid**
-      - Unique identifier of the JWK used by the Consumer to sign the ``client_assertion``.
+      - Unique identifier of the JWK used by the Participant to sign the ``client_assertion``.
       - [:rfc:`7515`]
     * - **typ**
       - MUST be set to ``JWT``.